History

 1983 – 20th Anniversary of The Attic.

 1984 – Formed Community Advisory Council. $9000 and volunteers to the Alliance for the Mentally Ill.
-Two year, $21,000 commitment and volunteers to the Racine County Opportunity Center, Inc. Kaleidoscope Art Experience for children.
+Two-year, $21,000 commitment and volunteers to the Racine County Opportunity Center, Inc., now known as the Hands of Opportunity Center, to provide services for families with individuals with special needs in Racine County.
+Kaleidoscope Art Experience for children.

-1985 – Co-sponsored sale of personalized bricks with the Downtown Racine Corporation for Festival Site. $8700 for the Racine Zoo.
+1985 – Co-sponsored the sale of personalized bricks with the Downtown Racine Corporation for Festival Park. $8700 for the Racine Zoo.

-1986 – $4950 to Association for Retarded Citizens for “Kids on the Block” Program, $860 to Women’s Resource Center for Sexual Assault Awareness Program.
+1986 – $4950 to Arc of Racine County for “Kids on the Block” Program, $860 to Women’s Resource Center for Sexual Assault Awareness Program.

-1987 – Exhibited “70 Years of Sharing” at the Racine County Historical Museum in honor of 70th anniversary. $9568 to the Wisconsin Alliance for Children project, in cooperation with the JL Milwaukee.
+1987 – Exhibited “70 Years of Sharing” at the Racine County Historical Museum in honor of 70th anniversary. $9568 to the Wisconsin Alliance for Children project, in cooperation with the Junior League of Milwaukee.

 1989 – Continued with Adolescent Pregnancy Prevention Project, YWCA Teen Parenting Project, Wisconsin Alliance for Children, Kids On The Block.
 Began Racine Public Library Expansion Drive and restoration of Jordan Hall.
 Published cookbook, “Udderly Delicious”.
 Sponsored 2nd Legislative Forum.